learn-co-curriculum/phrg-why-test/README.md

 ### Unit Tests:

-A Unit test focuses on one part of the application and ignore the rest.
+A Unit test focuses on one part of the application and ignores the rest.
 They describe and verify a focused part.
 Unit tests tend to be faster than Integration tests.
 That speed comes at the cost of less confidence that the application will work.
 The added focus lets us better describe the logic of specific parts of the code.
 The focus will give better errors of what is causing the test to fail.

 ## Building and Maintaining a Test Suite